humashaikhc/ci-cd-aws/ci-cd.md

 ### How did you get the CI project to trigger the CD build?
 - We made a new cd project in jenkins and added it in post-build actions on our ci project.
 - Build other projects in ci project to trigger only if the build is stable.

+###The final output of the landing page after changes

 ---![ONLY THE PAGE](https://user-images.githubusercontent.com/117640150/214648462-0faa293c-271c-4e57-a904-1df293c3a50f.gif)